Pasta is a great camping standby. It’s easy to store when travelling and, especially when you get chance to buy fresh pasta, can be quick to cook.

 Spicy, fragrant tomato sauce

 I know!
-Who’s carrying saffron and cinnamon in their camping kit?
-If you happen to have them, great; if not, add some herbs.
+Who’s carrying saffron and cinnamon in their camping kit (though see below!)
+If you happen to have them, great.
+If not, add some herbs.
 Delicious with a lemony-dressed salad.

 - Chopped red chilli